lamemakes/pilot-drive/README.md

     - __Optimizations__: More efficiencies & better resource management (ie. multiprocessing fixes).

 ## Notes
 - __Version__: PILOT Drive _is_ version 0.2.0, but in my heart it's v2.0.
 This is because I jumped the gun on my previous iteration - labeling a totally unstable and unoranized PILOT Drive v1.
-This version of PILOT is the definition of a second iteration, but [semver](https://github.com/semver/semver) says different.
+This version of PILOT is the definition of a second iteration, but [semver](https://github.com/semver/semver) says different because of how premature it still is.